 The Climate Bond Standard allows Certification of a bond prior to its issuance, enabling the issuer to use the Climate Bond Certification Mark in the bond marketing efforts and investor roadshows.
 After the bond has been issued and allocation of the bond proceeds has begun, the issuer must confirm the Certification by obtaining another assurance (the “post issuance”) report and providing that to the Climate Bonds Standard Board.

-In January 2019, ACEN launched its first Climate Bond Certified, publicly listed USD green bond in South East Asia.
+In January 2019, ACEIC launched its first Climate Bond Certified, publicly listed USD green bond in South East Asia.

 To report any illegal act, wrongdoing, malpractice, risk